juriad/advent2023/README.md

 - Samora - barely works; does not parse any more advanced program
 - Sather - does not compile
 - Hack - does not compile
+- NESL - does not compile; and issues with Common Lisp after fixing C
+- Zonnon - website does not load, probably does not exist anymore